Find Affordable College Courses

 Check out the communications bachelor's degree programs at these schools if you want to attend one of the most popular in Connecticut.

-Our 2023 rankings named University of Connecticut the most popular school in Connecticut for communication and media studies students working on their bachelor’s degree.
-UCONN is a fairly large public school located in the large suburb of Storrs.
+Our analysis found University of Connecticut to be the most popular school for communication and media studies students who want to pursue a bachelor’s degree in Connecticut.
+UCONN is a fairly large public school located in the suburb of Storrs.

 About 55% of the students majoring in communications at the school are women while 45% are male.